kubewarden/docs/docs/writing-policies/go/07-automate.md

 - Creation of an OCI artifact called `<policy-name>:<tag>`.
 - Creation of a GitHub release named `Release <full tag name>`.
-The release will include the assets; the source code of the policy and the WebAssembly binary.
+The release includes the assets, the source code of the policy, and the WebAssembly binary.

 ### An example